Schwad/Schwad.github.io/_posts/2019-10-14-introducing-schwad-performance-logger-gem.md

 Further, how often do you reach for one of half-a-dozen different performance profiling tools to get simple measurements?

-If one or more of these is you - then I think you're going to like my nifty little gem I've just open-sourced: [SchwadPerformanceLogger](https://github.com/Schwad/schwad_performance_logger)
+If one or more of these is you - then I think you're going to like my nifty little gem I've just open-sourced: [SchwadPerformanceLogger](https://github.com/Schwad/schwad_performance_logger) I've used it myself for years and reckoned it's time to share it with my Ruby Friends.

 ## So what does it do?